nicholaswmin/fsm/README.md

 ### Transition cancellations

-Transition hooks may cancel thex transition by explicitly returning  `false`.
+Transition hooks can cancel the transition by explicitly returning `false`.

 - A cancelled transition does not change the *state*.
 - The `state hook` method is not called.